prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 ## Using Linux

+### Linux mint welcome screen
+After rebboting, you will get into your linux mint desktop with cinnamon desktop environment.
+It looks like windows isn't it ? :) .
+A mesage will pop up in your screen saying that you have to install your graphics driver.
+It is recommended to [install your graphics driver](#Installing-graphics-driver) and to [update your system](#Updating-your-pc).
+[Linux mint welcome screen](https://i.imgur.com/672Agig.png) will also pop up.
+You can go to `First step` tab to change your system appearance from white mode to dark mode.
+You can also change your panel (taskbar) if you want to.
+If you have time in your hand, it is always recommended to read the documentations in the `Documentation` tab.

 ### Installing graphics driver
-After rebboting into you new linux machine you will be greeted with cinnamon desktop environment.
-It looks like windows isn't it ? :) .
-You can press your windows key ( in linux we call it "super key") to open linux mint menu.
+Press your windows key ( in linux we call it "super key") to open linux mint menu.
 After opening that search for `Driver Manager` and click on it to open it.
 If it says that `Your computer does not need any additional drivers` you can skip this part.
 If you use nvidia you will see `open source drivers` and `proprietary drivers`.
 I will always recommend `proprietary drivers` because it is better than the `open source` [nouveau](https://en.wikipedia.org/wiki/Nouveau_(software)) drivers.
 Click on `apply changes`.
 It will take time to install your drivers, and then a prompt may show up saying that you need to restart your pc.
 Click on `yes` and reboot.
 Now you have to [update your pc](#Updating-your-pc)

 ### Updating your pc